x-square/analytics/23-07-user-research-terms.md

 ### Macro level

 Macro level analyses typically examine the results of interactions, like large-scale economic or resource transfers across populations.
 This is also known as the global level.
-Examples of macro-level units of analysis encompass various large-scale phenomena.
+Examples of macro level units of analysis encompass various large-scale phenomena.

 -   Nation
 -   Society